303K/wp-conductor/readme.md

 When Node (and npm) are installed, it's easy to install Bower.
 Just run the command `npm install -g bower`.

 #### Grunt
 And last but not least, Grunt.
-Like bower it is installed with `npmg`.
+Like bower it is installed with `npm`.
 It's all done with this command: `npm install -g grunt-cli`.

 ## Contributing
 Do you have some extra information about installing utilities or do you see some code that can be improved, please Fork and Pull Request.